joshherkness/AR-Top/docker.md

 ## Wrapping up

-* Should you ever make a change to one of the images.
-You will need to rebuild it for Docker Compose to recognize those changes.
+* Should you ever make a change to one of the images you will need to rebuild it for Docker Compose to recognize those changes.

 * To remove dangling and unused images use `docker system prune -a`

 * To see running containers use `docker ps`

-* If while closing Docker Compose doesn't stop the currently running containers use `docker-compose kill` to stop them.
+* If while closing Docker Compose and it doesn't stop the currently running containers use `docker-compose kill` to stop them.

+* If you want to enter into a running container you first need to have it's container id.
+So run `docker ps` to view all running containers and view their ids.

+    *  For the python containers:

+        * `docker exec -it CONTAINER_ID /bin/bash`

+    * For the mongo container:

+        * `docker exec -it CONTAINER_ID mongo`

+    * For the vue container:

+        * `docker exec -it CONTAINER_ID /bin/ash`